jfeaver/dotfiles/README.md

 You'll need pip (a python package manager) [from the website](http://pip.readthedocs.org/en/latest/installing.html).
 Then you'll be able to install powerline: `sudo pip install --user git+git://github.com/Lokaltog/powerline`.

+Then you'll be able to install powerline: `sudo pip install powerline-status`.

 NOTE: Using the user flag installs the powerline package into your user directory.
 If you want to install the package globally, you'll need to modify the vimrc and tmux.conf files here with the correct global powerline.conf filepaths.